 It fell to the Class of 1967 to bring The Rock to its lowest level.
 Wearing sweatshirts that read "The Rock.
 We Saw.
 We Took.
 We Kept," Plantz Hall residents in 1964 buried the big boulder near their residence hall.
 And there it stayed -- for 19 years.
 On the occasion of their 15th reunion in 1983, members of the Class of '67 (wearing shirts that said "The Rock.
 We Saw.
 We Took.
 We Kept.
 We Returned.") hired a crane from the P. G. Miron Construction Company to raise The Rock back to ground level.

 After resurfacing, The Rock went missing again in 1998.
+It returned to campus in the spring of 2018.
 For more information, check out the podcast "No Stone Unturned" by Sarah Axtell '17 and Jon Hanrahan '16, completed in the spring of 2016.